menu

 Demographics

-In terms of college education, Warsaw is nearly on par with the US average for all cities of 21.84%: 20.26% of adults 25 and older in Warsaw have a bachelor's degree or advanced degree.
+The population of Warsaw overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Warsaw, 22.38% have at least a bachelor's degree.

-Warsaw is an extremely ethnically-diverse town.
+Warsaw is a very ethnically-diverse town.
 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Warsaw include English, Irish, German, Other Subsaharan African, and Italian.

 The most common language spoken in Warsaw is English.
 Other important languages spoken here include Spanish and Polish.